Codecademy/docs/content/kotlin/concepts/math-methods/terms/cosh/cosh.md

 ---
 Title: 'cosh()'
-Description: 'Computes the hyperbolic cosine of a value.'
+Description: 'Computes the hyperbolic cosine of an angle.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'